TimoBechtel/settings-ui/README.md

 ##### `template`: array

-Schema, that describes the settings schema.
-Used to generate the ui.
+Schema, that describes the settings data.
+Used to generate the UI.

 Every object in the array defines one property in the settings store object.